'Super normal profits' from network largesse sends energy bills soaring | The New Daily

-Millions of Australian households are facing huge increases to their electricity bills as regulators move to approve double-digit increases in their default market offers.
+Millions of Australian households face huge increases to their electricity bills as regulators move to approve double-digit increases in default market offers.

 The bill hikes are needlessly high, according to new research, which found that as much as one-third of the 20 to 30 per cent increases could be avoided if governments halted network largesse.